 - Grade 3 sprain (severe): Complete tear of the ligament.
 This causes significant instability and makes the joint nonfunctional.

 In personal injury cases, we usually see sprains in fall cases where someone twists or turns his/her ankle, knee, or elbow in a way which stretches or tears the ligaments in those body parts.
-If you fall on someone else’s property, it’s important that you document your fall as discussed in our post about reporting falls.
+If you fall on someone else’s property, it’s important that you document your fall.
 Even if you don’t think you are injured, it’s important that you document the fall and consider the information outlined in that post to preserve a claim.

 Additionally, whiplash injury symptoms from a car accident can also be diagnosed as a “neck sprain”.
 Whiplash injuries are serious and are painful, despite what an insurance adjuster may tell you.
 For instance, Mayo Clinic describes whiplash as “a neck injury due to forceful, rapid back-and-forth movement of the neck, like the cracking of a whip”.
 Additionally, “[w]hiplash typically occurs when a person’s head is forcefully and quickly thrown backward and then forward.
 This motion can injure bones in the spine, disks between the bones, ligaments, muscles, nerves and other tissues of the neck.”